sajinidesilva/fast-line/index.md

 - Cardboard VR is supported.
 We love you even if you dont have a VR headset.
 - Easy to start with even for beginners.
 - People inside VR and people outside VR can work together.
 No discrimation at all.
+- Support android, ios as well as desktops as long as you have a latest browser.

 ### Team Members